girlsgotech2017/weatherbot_py/README.md

-1. Do: sudo pip install -r requirement.txt
+1. Do: sudo pip install -r requirements.txt
 2. Have the weather.ini files with the following content:

 [Weather]